Guide to moving up to secondary school

 The deadline to move to a new address

-If you are applying for a Buckinghamshire grammar school for entry in September 2024, most grammar schools require families to have moved to a new address by 1 September 2023, for that address to be used in the child’s application.
-A small number of grammar schools have earlier deadlines.
+For entry in September 2025, most Buckinghamshire grammar schools require families to have moved to a new address (and also to have disposed of/no longer have access to their previous address) by 1 September 2024, for that address to be used in the child’s application in the first allocation round and the re-allocation round.
+Two grammar schools have an earlier deadline.

 Check the Admissions Policy for each of your preferred schools so you know what to expect.

-Buckinghamshire upper schools require that families are living in a new address by 31 October.
+Buckinghamshire upper schools require that families are living in a new address (and that they have disposed of/no longer have access to their previous address) by 31 October.

-When you need to provide evidence of a new address
+When you should provide evidence of a new address

-If you would like a new address to be used in the main allocation (1 March), address evidence must be provided to us in full by no later than 21 November.
-If you do not provide us with evidence by this date (or you only provide us with some of the required evidence), we will use your previous address for the 1 March allocation, then update your child’s address in time for a later allocation round.
+If you would like a new address to be used in the main allocation (3 March), address evidence must be provided to us in full by 21 November.
+If you do not provide us with evidence by this date (or you only provide us with some of the required evidence), we will use your previous address to work out your child’s catchment and distance information for allocations on National Offer Day and in the reallocation round.
+Once full evidence has been supplied and agreed, we will update your child’s address in time for a later allocation round.

 Who to apply to if you're moving house